First steps with Rooms and Portals¶

 This conversion must take place every time you want to activate the system.
 It does not store the room graph in your project (for flexibility and to save memory).
-You can either trigger it by pressing the Convert Rooms button in the editor toolbar (which also has a keyboard shortcut), or you can call the
+You can either trigger it by pressing the Convert Rooms button in the editor toolbar (which also has a keyboard shortcut) or by calling the

 rooms_convert() method in the RoomManager.
-This latter method will be what you use in-game.
+The latter method will be what you use in-game.
 Note that for safety, best practice is to call

 rooms_clear() before unloading or changing levels.

-If you convert the level while the editor is running, the portal culling system will take over from the normal Godot frustum culling.
-This may affect some editor features.
-For this reason, you can turn the portal culling on and off, using either the View Portal Culling toggle in the View menu on the editor toolbar (which also has a keyboard shortcut), or via the Active setting in the RoomManager node.
+If you convert the level while the editor is running, the portal culling system will take over from the normal Godot frustum culling, potentially interfering with editor features.
+To get around this, you can turn portal culling on and off using either the View Portal Culling toggle in the View menu on the editor toolbar (which also has a keyboard shortcut) or the Active setting in the RoomManager node.

-To use the RoomManager, you have to tell it where the rooms are in your scene tree, or rather where the RoomList node is.
+To use the RoomManager, you have to tell it where the rooms are in your scene tree, or, more specifically, where the RoomList node is.
 This RoomList is the parent of your rooms - see below.
 If the RoomList is not set, conversion will fail, and you will see a warning dialog box.

-You will need to assign the roomlist node in the RoomManager, so the RoomManager knows where to find the rooms.
+You will need to assign the roomlist node in the RoomManager so that it knows where to find the rooms.

-Why do we use a specific branch of the scene tree, and not use the scene root?
+Why do we use a specific branch of the scene tree and not the scene root?
 The answer is that there are many internal details of the system which are easier to manage if the rooms are placed on their own branch.

 What is a room?¶

-Rooms are a way of spatially partitioning your level into areas that make sense in terms of the level design.
-Rooms often quite literally are rooms (for instance in a building).
-Ultimately though, as far as the engine is concerned, a room respresents a non-overlapping convex volume, in which you would typically place most of your objects that fall within that area.
+Rooms are a way of spatially partitioning your level into areas that make sense in terms of level design.
+Rooms often quite literally are rooms (like in a building).
+Ultimately though, as far as the engine is concerned, a room represents a non-overlapping convex volume in which you typically place most of your objects that fall within that area.

-The reason why rooms are defined as convex volumes (or convex hulls as they are known), is that mathematically, it is very easy to determine whether a point is within a convex hull.
+Rooms are defined as convex volumes (or convex hulls) because it's trivial to mathematically determine whether a point is within a convex hull.
 A simple plane check will tell you the distance of a point from a plane.
-If a point is behind all the planes bounding the convex hull, then by definition, it is inside the room.
+If a point is behind all the planes bounding the convex hull, then by definition it is inside the room.
 This makes all kinds of things easier in the internals of the system, such as checking which room a camera is within.